 and this old land is crying out for you

-out of the boat, my heart is starting to race. i have to walk down south shields’ high street first, past mcdonalds and more pound shops and pubs with midday punters drinking tall, bubbling pints of lager. i can’t go fast enough, but i’m worried about the end.
+Out of the boat, my heart is starting to race.
+I have to walk down South Shields’ High Street first, past McDonald’s and more pound shops and pubs with midday punters drinking tall, bubbling pints of lager.
+I can’t go fast enough, but I’m anxious about the end.

-then there’s the sea. i want to finish on a proper sand beach. pound, pound, pound…my heart is matching my footsteps for the first time since bowness. i stop at a bench and wrench off trainers in haste, tossing them into the daypack in favour of sandals, and finally, here is sandhaven beach. i can’t get up the dune fast enough and the tears are stinging at my eyes making me lose my way. toss the bag down, toss the sandals off.
+Then there’s the sea.
+I want to finish on a proper sand beach.
+Pound, pound, pound…my heart is matching my footsteps for the first time since Bowness.
+I stop at a bench and wrench off the trainers in haste, tossing them into the daypack in favour of sandals, and finally, here is Sandhaven Beach.
+I can’t get up the dune fast enough and the tears are stinging at my eyes making me lose my way.
+Toss the bag down, toss the sandals off.

 The North Sea water is freezing in May and feels blissful on my tired feet.
 I stay for awhile, because the sun is high, savouring the last few minutes of solitude, and the view out into the nothing of shimmering waters.